-Because officers record a majority of encounters in TraCS (91.3 percent), we stratified the stop sample to oversample field interviews and no-action encounters, allowing us to gain a better understanding of these encounters.
-In previous analyses, the population of encounters from which the sample is drawn consisted of about the same amount of field interviews as encounters with only citation or warning forms, and thus these two encounter types had the same share in the sample.
-However, for this reporting period, the share of encounters with only citation or warning forms in the population was significantly smaller.
-As a result, we have updated the sampling stratification to better represent the different encounter types in our analysis.
-The resulting sample included 377 encounters: 261 traffic stops (69 percent), 60 field interviews (16 percent), 38 citation/warnings (10 percent), and 18 no-action encounters (5 percent).
+Because officers record a majority of encounters in TraCS (91.5 percent), we stratified the stop sample to oversample field interviews, no-action encounters and encounters with only citations or warnings for documentation, allowing us to gain a better understanding of these encounters.
+The resulting sample included 376 encounters: 268 traffic stops (71 percent), 52 field interviews (14 percent), 38 citation/warnings (10 percent), and 18 no-action encounters (5 percent).

 We did not stratify the frisk sample by encounter type.
 Frisks occur more frequently during field interviews, but the proportion of frisks documented in TraCS was substantial enough to have confidence in a non-stratified random sample.
-The sample we drew included 120 frisks.
+As with the encounter sample, we randomly select one frisk per encounter when multiple subjects are frisked during an incident.